 Harmel men spend roughly half their days receiving technical instruction on campus.
 Our learning labs are designed to mimic real-world environments so that our students can spend as much time as possible “getting their hands dirty.”
-Learn more about about our Machine and Systems Technology Program here, about our Electrician Program here, and about our Foundations of Skilled Stewardship Program here.
+Learn more about about our Machine and Systems Technology Program here and about our Foundations of Skilled Stewardship Program here.

 Harmel men learn to work by actually working, not just talking about it.
 We guide our students through this in one of two ways: by helping the men win apprenticeship placements in a local collaborating shop, or by placing them in what we call a “meanwhile job” while they await for an apprenticeship position to open.